autumnfallenwang/video_to_text/README.md

 python v2t.py --task audio --audio path_to_audio_file.wav --verbose false
 ```

 ### Combine arguments as needed.
-For example, to transcribe a Spanish video, save the results as a txt file, and translate it to English:
+For example, to transcribe a Spanish video, save the results as a txt file, and translate it to English
 ```bash
 python v2t.py --task video --video path_to_video_file.mp4 --language es --output_format txt --translate
 ```